3.2.7. RTI Limited Bandwidth Endpoint Discovery Plugin

 • If a QoS policy in your old file was specified with the default value, you can remove it (although you don’t have to).
 Default values are assumed for policies not specified in the profile (unless the profile inherits from another one that specifies a non-default value for the policy).

 • The <topic_keyed> tag does not exist in DDS-XML.
-To check whether the type being used by the endpoint is keyed or not, LBED Connext 7 will look at the type definition.
+To check whether the type being used by the endpoint is keyed or not, LBED in Connext 7 releases will look at the type definition.
 For user-defined types, you need to provide that definition to LBED.
 There are two alternatives:

 • Add the XML type definition of your type to the new XML file (recommended).